alexanderKaramushko/typesafe-iterations/README.md

-## The small lib to make typesafe iterable data structures.
+## The small lib to make typesafe iterable objects.

 ### Problem